ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DMARC has the following high-level goals:

-_Ticket 85_
+_Tickets 85 and 108_

-*  Allow Domain Owners to assert their severity of concern for authentication failures for messages purporting to have authorship within the domain.
+*  Allow Domain Owners and PSOs to assert their severity of concern for authentication failures for messages purporting to have authorship within the domain.

-*  Allow Domain Owners to verify their authentication deployment.
+*  Allow Domain Owners and PSOs to verify their authentication deployment.

 *  Minimize implementation complexity for both senders and receivers, as well as the impact on handling and delivery of legitimate